willyvaessen/100DaysofCode/README.md

 Today I've been working on installing Ubuntu in a Parallels VM and configuring it to work with PyCharm.
 Worked on some freeCodeCamp lessons today.

+## 27 October 2023

+Last day of the work week is here.
+Today I want to finish the ROT13 decrypter from freeCodeCamp.